dataplat/FabricTools/CONTRIBUTING.md

 Install-Module Microsoft.PowerShell.PSResourceGet -Force
 ```

-1. Develop your updates in the source repository
+1. Develop your updates in the source directory

 You should also resolve all dependencies before you start developing.
 This will ensure that you have all the required modules installed and loaded into your session.
 ```PowerShell